NamTran9694/BigData-DataMining-Lab2/README.md

 | 21 | 0.9444 |

 - **Best performance: k=15** at 97.2% accuracy.
-- After scaling, larger k values performed better — the scaled feature space is clean enough that averaging over more neighbors smooths out noise without losing class distinction.
+- After scaling, larger k values performed better, the scaled feature space is clean enough that averaging over more neighbors smooths out noise without losing class distinction.
 - Scaling transformed accuracy from a peak of 77.8% (unscaled) to 97.2%.

 ### RNN (radius = 1.0, 1.5, 2.0, 2.5, 3.0, 3.5)